tonikelope/mysticfight/README.md

 The main issue is MSI's built-in temperature monitoring script: **it fails constantly after a system reboot**, forcing you to manually open MSI Center and navigate to the Mystic Light section every single time just to get it working again.
 This is simply intolerable.

-Fortunately, while the MSI UI is a mess, people who programmed the **SDK** actually did a great job. **MysticFight** bypasses the buggy MSI interface and talks directly to the SDK, ensuring:
+Fortunately, while the MSI UI is a mess, people who programmed the **SDK** actually did a great job. **MysticFight** bypasses the buggy MysticLight interface and talks directly to the SDK, ensuring:

 * **No Manual Intervention:** It works immediately after login without opening MSI Center.
 * **Rock Solid:** Uses the reliable SDK backbone combined with LibreHardwareMonitor data.
 * **Lightweight:** No heavy dashboards; just a simple tray app that stays out of your way.
+* **Sensor customization:** You can choose to monitor any temperature sensor you prefer.

 ## Features
 * **Real-time Monitoring:** Temperature tracking via WMI.